-- 85. On February 17, 2016, a consensus statement published in the journal Environmental Health, entitled "Concerns over use of glyphosate-based herbicides and risks associated with exposures: a consensus statement," assessed the safety of glyphosate-based herbicides (GBHs).
+93. On February 17, 2016, a consensus statement published in the journal Environmental Health, entitled "Concerns over use of glyphosate-based herbicides and risks associated with exposures: a consensus statement," assessed the safety of glyphosate-based herbicides (GBHs).
 The paper's "focus is on the unanticipated effects arising from the worldwide increase in use of GBHs, coupled with recent discoveries about the toxicity and human health risks stemming from use of GBHs."
-The researchers drew seven factual conclusions about GBHs: - 1.
-GBHs are the most heavily applied herbicide in the world and usage continues to rise; - 2.
+The researchers drew seven factual conclusions about GBHs:

+- 1. GBHs are the most heavily applied herbicide in the world and usage continues to rise; - 2.
 Worldwide, GBHs often contaminate drinking water sources, precipitation, and air, especially in agricultural regions; - 3.
 The half-life of glyphosate in water and soil is longer than previously recognized; - 4.
 Glyphosate and its metabolites are widely present in the global soybean supply; - 5.
-Human exposures to GBHs are rising; - 6.
-Glyphosate is now authoritatively classified as a probable human carcinogen; and - 7.
-Regulatory estimates of tolerable daily intakes for glyphosate in the United States and European Union are based on outdated science 52
+Human exposures to GBHs are rising;

-50 John P. Myers, et al, Concerns over use of glyphosate-based herbicides and risks associated with exposures: a consensus statement, Environmental Health (2016), available at http://ehjournal.biomedcentral.com/articles/10.1186/s12940-016-0117-0.
+&lt;sup>59 John P. Myers, et al, Concerns over use of glyphosate-based herbicides and risks associated with exposures: a consensus statement, Environmental Health (2016), available at http://ehjournal.biomedcentral.com/articles/10.1186/s12940-016-0117-0.

-- 86. The researchers noted that GBH use has increased approximately 100-fold since the 1970s.
-Further, far from posing a limited hazard to vertebrates, as previously believed, two decades of evidence demonstrated that "several vertebrate pathways are likely targets of action, including hepatorenal damage, effects on nutrient balance through glyphosate chelating action and endocrine disruption."53 - 87.
+- 6. Glyphosate is now authoritatively classified as a probable human carcinogen; and - 7.
+Regulatory estimates of tolerable daily intakes for glyphosate in the United States and European Union are based on outdated science. - 94.
+The researchers noted that GBH use has increased approximately 100-fold since the 1970s.
+Further, far from posing a limited hazard to vertebrates, as previously believed, two decades of evidence demonstrated that "several vertebrate pathways are likely targets of action, including hepatorenal damage, effects on nutrient balance through glyphosate chelating action and endocrine disruption." - 95.
 The paper attributes uncertainties in current assessments of glyphosate formulations to the fact that "[t]he full list of chemicals in most commercial GBHs is protected as 'commercial business information,' despite the universally accepted relevance of such information to scientists hoping to conduct an accurate risk assessment of these herbicide formulations."
-Further, the researchers argue, "[t]he distinction in regulatory review and decision processes between 'active' and 'inert' ingredients has no toxicological justification, given increasing evidence that several so-called 'inert' adjuvants are toxic in their own right."54 - 88.
-Among various implications, the researchers conclude that "existing toxicological data and risk assessments are not sufficient to infer that GBHs, as currently used, are safe."
+Further, the researchers argue, "[t]he distinction in regulatory review and decision processes between 'active' and 'inert' ingredients has no toxicological justification, given increasing evidence that several so-called 'inert' adjuvants are toxic in their own right."
+63

+96. Among various implications, the researchers conclude that "existing toxicological data and risk assessments are not sufficient to infer that GBHs, as currently used, are safe."
 Further, "GBH-product formulations are more potent, or toxic, than glyphosate alone to a wide array of non-target organisms including mammals, aquatic insects, and fish."
 Accordingly, "risk assessments of GBHs that are based on studies quantifying the impacts of glyphosate alone underestimate both toxicity and exposure, and thus risk."
 The paper concludes that this "shortcoming has repeatedly led regulators to set inappropriately high exposure thresholds."